JuliaGaussianProcesses/Stheno.jl/examples/flux_integration/neural_kernel_network/README.md

 # Neural kernel network
 When applying a neural network to data, we compute different linear features of data and pass the result to a nonlinear activation function.
-Similar things can be done to kernel functions ( stationary kernels ) as well, and combination of the kernel functions follows the rules ( $k_1,\,k_2$ are kernel functions ):
+A similar thing can be done with kernels as well.
+In particular, kernels can be combined according to the following rules ( $k_1,\,k_2$ are kernel functions ):

 1. For $\lambda_1,\,\lambda_2\in\mathbb{R}^+$, $\lambda_1 k_1+\lambda_2 k_2$ is also a valid kernel function